ebenzotoo/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-function that copies memory area
+fucntion that locates a character in a string